Warvito/generative_chestxray/README.md

 After preprocessing, you can train the model using similar commands as in the following files (note: This project was executed on a cluster with RunAI platform):

-1) `cluster/runai/training/stage1.sh`
-2) `cluster/runai/training/ldm.sh`
+1) `cluster/runai/training/stage1.sh` - Command to start to execute in the server the training the first stage of the model.
+The main python script in for this is the `src/python/training/train_aekl.py` script.
+The `--volume` flags indicate how the dataset is mounted in the Docker container.
+2) `src/python/training/eda_ldm_scaling_factor.py` - Script to find the best scaling factor for the latent diffusion model.
+3) `cluster/runai/training/ldm.sh` - Command to start to execute in the server the training the diffusion model on the latent representation.
+The main python script in for this is the `src/python/training/train_ldm.py` script.
+The `--volume` flags indicate how the dataset is mounted in the Docker container.

-These files indicates which parameters and configuration file was used for training, as well how the host directories were mounted in the used Docker container.
+These `.sh` files indicates which parameters and configuration file was used for training, as well how the host directories were mounted in the used Docker container.

 ### Inference and evaluation